top of page

 Afternoon Zoom Link:

-Have you been wondering how to help safeguard and strengthen America's commitment to historic preservation through policies and regulations?
-Join in a discussion about the challenges ahead and how each one of us can get involved!
+Don’t miss the annual and always-enlightening Summit review of the current state of preservation policies and regulations.
+Learn about the challenges ahead and how each one of us can get involved!

 Presenters: Allyson Brooks, WA State Dept. of Archaeology and Historic Preservation